 - (b) Audit evidence Information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
 Audit evidence includes both information contained in the accounting records underlying the financial statements and other information.
-For purposes of the SSAs: - (i) Sufficiency of audit evidence is the measure of the quantity of audit evidence. - The quantity of the audit evidence needed is affected by the auditor's assessment of the risks of material misstatement and also by the quality of such audit evidence. - (ii) Appropriateness of audit evidence is the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - (c) Audit risk The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
-Audit risk is a function of the risks of material misstatement and detection risk.
+For purposes of the SSAs: - (i) Sufficiency of audit evidence is the measure of the quantity of audit evidence.
+The quantity of the audit evidence needed is affected by the auditor's assessment of the risks of material misstatement and also by the quality of such audit evidence. - (ii) Appropriateness of audit evidence is the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - (c) Audit risk The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
+Audit risk is a function of the risks of material misstatement and detection risk. - (d) Auditor "Auditor" is used to refer to the person or persons conducting the audit, usually the engagement partner or other members of the engagement team, or, as applicable, the firm.
+Where an SSA expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than

-&lt;sup>3 In the SSAs, only the term "withdrawal" is used.
+3 In the SSAs, only the term "withdrawal" is used.